by Dr. Lawrence Wilson

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

 There are many eye conditions.
-Below are comments about a few of the most common ones.
+Most of them can heal using a development program.
+Below are comments about some common ones.

 THE EYES ARE VERY DELICATE

 Always remember this and treat your eyes very carefully and humbly.
-Unlike a few other body parts, the eyes cannot be replaced if you lose them.
+Unlike some other body parts, the eyes cannot be replaced if you lose them.

 - Wear glasses or goggles whenever you are outside pruning tree branches, or using an electric saw, or doing other work that might expose your eyes to dust, glass or any kind of particles.